shanujaiswal/Practice_Project/JS notes.md

 --> function is used to define a function in JavaScript --> ${name} inserts the value of the name variable into the string.

-# Callback:
---> Format :- (callback(element, index, array), thisArg);
---> A function that tests each element in the array.
-It takes the following arguments:
---> Element: The current element being processed in the array.
---> Index (optional): The index of the current element.
---> Array (optional): The array that find() is called on.
---> ThisArg (optional): A value to use as this when executing the callback.

 # Variable
 --> Point to a specific Memeory address that store a value